 A-note.
-All the information on the planning area shall be updated with this new data (M SUP).
+All the information on the planning area shall be updated with this new data via a suitable data packet.

 b) The information shall be transmitted regardless of the present Planning area indication status (on / off / divergent).

 A-note.
 For recording purposes.